ctrlabhi/Celebal-Technologies/Week-8/README.md

 git push origin new-branch

 # 4. You want to contribute to an open-source project hosted on GitHub.What are the steps you would follow to fork the repository, make changes, create a pull request, and collaborate with the original project?
-*Contributing to an Open-Source Project on GitHub*
+*Contributing to an Open-Source Project on GitHub-*

 **Fork the repository on GitHub.**
 **Clone the forked repository:**